 Being told you’re appreciated is one of the simplest and most incredible things you can ever hear.
 We all want to feel and be appreciated–it doesn’t matter what for–because that reminder of our worthiness can have a profound impact on the way we see ourselves.

 Tell others how much you appreciate them and all that they do.
 Thank your parents, children, siblings, friends, coworkers, boss, employees, postal worker, waitress, and anyone you make a connection with today.
 Say “thank you,” a lot, and be totally present in your thanks.

 If there’s someone you haven’t properly thanked, hand write them a thank-you letter (or send them an email) expressing your gratitude for their presence in your life.
 Better yet, read it to them in person.
-Or, pick up the phone and call them.Your undying gratitude envelops everything and everyone in your life with positive energy and… Click To Tweet
+Or, pick up the phone and call them.Your undying gratitude envelops everything in your life with positive energy and joy.
+Click To Tweet